Jibbril/chalmers-tda352-cryptography/summaries/lecture10.md

 ### Blind Signatures (intuition)
 A blind signature scheme is a signature  scheme where the signing algorithm is replaced by an interactive protocol run between a signer and a receiver.
 Although not described in detail here, the interaction will result in the receiver obtaining a signature $\sigma$ on a message $m$, while the sender learns nothing about $m$ nor $\sigma$.

 A practical example is given by a scenario where a bank wants to sign some eCoin.
 In this scenario, Alice begins by taking the amount of money $x$ that she wants to spend, hashing it and multiplying it with some random number only she knows.
-She thus gets
+She gets
 ```math
 \begin{equation*}
     B = r^e H(x) \mod n